-CONTINUOUS SERVICE ANNUAL LEAVE ENTITLEMENT

-Less than 5 years 27

-5 but less than 7 years 33

-7 but less than 10 years 34

-10 but less than 12 years 35

-12 but less than 15 years 36

-Over 15 years 37

-- 5.5 An employee transferred from another local authority should (on request) be granted unpaid leave of absence at the normal holiday period, equal to the period for which payment in lieu of holidays was made by the previous Council. - With the exception of Craft workers (see paragraph 2.3) and for the purpose of annual leave entitlement, continuous service will include continuous previous service with any public authority to which the Modification Order applies.
-With effect from 1 January 2008, the Council will also recognise service for annual leave entitlement only with the Health Service; Civil Service; Registered Social Landlords; Communities Scotland, as well as Public Private Partnerships where employees have transferred from North Lanarkshire Council to the Partnerships and have been re-appointed to posts within the Council without a break in service. - 5.7 Services which experience recruitment difficulties for particular posts or where there are objective benefits to the Council to encourage cross-organisation movement will, subject to consultation and approval by the Head of Business (Organisational & People Solutions), have the discretion to match the potential candidate's existing annual leave entitlement as appropriate, not to exceed the maximum.
-This discretion will be for annual leave purposes only and is effective from 1 January 2008.
+8. Annual Leave Entitlement (Cont'd) Employees who have, at the commencement of a leave year, completed at least seven, but less than ten years' continuous service will be granted a minimum leave entitlement of 27 days.
+Employees who have, at the commencement of a leave year, completed at least ten, but less than twelve years' continuous service will be granted a minimum leave entitlement of 28 days.
+Employees who have, at the commencement of a leave year, completed at least twelve, but less than fifteen years' continuous service will be granted a minimum leave entitlement of 29 days.
+Employees who have, at the commencement of a leave year, completed more than fifteen years' continuous service will be granted a minimum leave entitlement of 30 days.
+9. Annual Leave Year The leave year will be from 1 January to 31 December, all leave must be taken within the period 1 January of the year to which it relates and 31 January of the following year.
+Any leave not taken by 31 January of the following year will be forfeited, unless the appropriate Executive Director allows the extension of that leave year for special reasons associated with the necessary undertaking of Council services.
+For these exceptional cases, where an extension is granted, this will be confirmed in writing.
+10. General Annual Leave Conditions An employee transferred from another local authority should (on request) be granted unpaid leave of absence at the normal holiday period, equal to the period for which payment in lieu of holidays was made by the previous Council. b) For the purpose of annual leave entitlement, continuous service will include continuous previous service with any public authority to which The Redundancy Payments (Continuity of Employment in Local Government, etc.) (Modification) Order 1999, as amended applies, with effect from 1 January 2008.
+The Council will also recognise service with the Health Service; Civil Service; Registered Social Landlords; Communities Scotland, as well as Public Private Partnerships where employees have transferred from North Lanarkshire Council to the Partnerships and have been re-appointed to posts within the Council without a break in service. c) In addition Services which experience recruitment difficulties for particular posts or where there are objective benefits to the Council to encourage cross-organisation movement will, subject to consultation and approval by the Head of Human Resources, have the discretion to match the potential candidate's existing annual leave entitlement as appropriate, not to exceed the maximum.
+This discretion will be for annual leave purposes only and is effective from 1 January 2008. d) Where an employee has entered or re-entered the service of the Council, and is in receipt of benefit under any occupational pension scheme, or has been made redundant and received a redundancy payment by an employer listed in The Redundancy Payments (Continuity of Employment in Local Government, etc.) (Modification) Order 1999, as amended, or as otherwise listed in